MrVeit/Veittech-UnigramPayment/README.md

 ### Access token update

 The API server access token has its own expiration date, which you can change at your discretion in the `session.js` script on the server **(by default it is valid for an hour)**.
 Once this expires, access to the API for your Unity client is closed and you need to update it.
-The SDK provides **an automatic token update** if a failed request to the server was made with a corresponding `Unauthorized client, access denied` error.
+The SDK provides **an automatic token update** if a failed request to the server was made with a corresponding **Unauthorized client, access denied** error.
 If you want to manually refresh the access token, then call the `UnigramPaymentSDK.Instance.RefreshToken()` method and subscribe to the successful refresh result `UnigramPaymentSDK.Instance.OnSessionTokenRefreshed`.

 # Build

+Before you start building your unity project in WebGl, you need to do a few things to get the library **working properly.**

+Go to the `Build Settings` window, then open `Project Settings -> Player -> Resolution and Presentation` and select the `Unigram Pay` build template.
+To display correctly in Telegram Web View, you need to set `Default Canvas Width` to 1080 and `Default Canvas Height` to 1920, and disable the `Run in Background` option.

+These are all the necessary steps that need to be done for the project **to build successfully** and for the library functions **to work properly.**

 # Production Deploy